 The number of extra resources in your emergency kit can depend on the approach.

 These can all provide illumination, and while candles and some camping lanterns can also provide heat, this may not be sufficient for the circumstances.

 To this end, cans of Sterno, hexamine tablets, and Kodiak fire starter can also be necessary for light and heat.

 Any 72 hour kit should have sufficient food and water for the three days.

-This equates to around six meals of at least 2000 calories for a single person, so compact long-term food storage kits and ready-to-eat meals can be ideal in terms of transportability and the nutritional support they provide.
+This equates to around six meals of at least 2000 minimum calories to survive for a single person, so compact long-term food storage kits and ready-to-eat meals can be ideal in terms of transportability and the nutritional support they provide.
 Don't forget to account for your special dietary needs.
 If you need a vegetarian emergency food kit or some gluten survival food, an emergency isn't the time to tank your digestion.